[Science new: Migration and wintering of vulnerable adult Chinese Egrets (Egretta eulophotes) revealed by GPS tracking public on sciencedirect.com]

 READ FULL this paper HERE

-ContentsAbstractIdentification Differences within the Sand Plover Complex: The sand plover complex, traditionally divided into Greater [...]
+ContentsAbstractIdentification Differences within the Sand Plover Complex: The sand plover group, which was traditionally divided [...]

 Kontum Plateau Endemic and Highlight bird